 I am not sure if I took a nap or just wanted to snuggle up under that robe.
 But I still remember thinking to myself, “This robe is so warm it could keep me warm at the North Pole!”
 (I of course had no concept of how cold a real arctic freeze could be.)

 But I grew up and found other warm things to wear.
 But sixty plus years later I still remember that robe.

 Me And My Smokey the Bear

-My uncle gave me a Smokey the Bear teddy bear for my third or fourth Christmas.
+My uncle gave me a Smokey the Bear teddy bear for my second or third Christmas.
 Smokey the Bear became my special companion.
 I took him with me wherever I went.

 Smokey’s soft fur was always a comfort to me as a child.
 I think his protective attitude for the forest trees as seen in the television advertisements, (“Only you can prevent forest fires!”) must have rubbed off on me.
 I grew into a tree lover.